lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 	Aspect choices for the Rubin Science Platform.

-1.2 On this Results tab, a temporary 'Rubin Science Platform Portal' graphic is show which will later be replaced with query results, notice the tabs at the top of the screen, click on DP0.2 Catalogs to search DP02 catalogs using the Portal Aspect.
+1.2 On this Results tab, a temporary 'Rubin Science Platform Portal' graphic is shown which will later be replaced with query results, notice the tabs at the top of the screen, click on DP0.2 Catalogs to search DP02 catalogs using the Portal Aspect.